tim-forrer/website/projects/typst.typ

 so I had no idea what I might be missing out with when I started out.

 == Techstack
-One of my mottos for life is that #quote[choices chain you].
+One of my mottos for life is that #quote[constraints are your friend].
 So in many ways it's a good thing that there aren't many choices when it comes to choosing a full-stack Rust framework.

 As I could tell, it seems that there are two choices: